 Remember, it is the goodness of Elohim, which leads, not forces, us to repentance (Romans 2:4); it is not the fear of being punished that frightens us into heaven.

 “For the vision is yet for an appointed time, but at the end it shall speak, and not lie: though it tarry, wait for it; because it will surely come, it will not tarry” (Habakkuk 2:3, emphasis added).
 Our redemption will soon draw nigh (Luke 21:28).
-I have cherished this promise these forty-six years knowing that in Elohim’s time, the visions of Daniel and Revelation would be fulfilled.
+I have cherished this promise these forty-seven years knowing that in Elohim’s time, the visions of Daniel and Revelation would be fulfilled.
 I just never understood them correctly and what those events foretold would be until I began studying them on my own with the Spirit of Elohim as my tutor (John 16:13).

 Soon, the destiny of all humanity will be fixed for eternity, for time is running out.
 All will have made their decision for life or death.
 I believe Elohim, with great sorrow, will one day have to pronounce an end knowing that by not choosing life, most will have chosen death.

 When Elohim does "His work, His strange work; and brings to pass His act, His strange act" (Isaiah 28:21), it will be entirely out of character for Him.
 He Who has done nothing but create and sustain life will be bringing life to an end for those who are lost with Satan in the “lake of fire.”